 Building a Greener Future

-The ACC’s hut system provides backcountry travelers with environmentally responsible access to the wilderness.
-The ACC is committed to ongoing efforts to reduce the environmental impact of its hut system through the development and use of appropriate backcountry technology and management practices.
+In short, the ACC provides backcountry travelers with environmentally responsible access to the wilderness through commitment to reducing the environmental impact of it’s hut system through the development and use of appropriate backcountry technology and management practices.